IBM/universal-connectors/filter-plugin/logstash-filter-mariadb-aws-guardium/README.md

 ## 7. Configuring the AWS MariaDB Guardium Logstash filters in Guardium Insights

-To configure this plug-in for Guardium Insights, follow [this guide.](https://github.com/IBM/universal-connectors/blob/main/docs/UC_Configuration_GI.md)
+To configure this plug-in for Guardium Insights, follow [this guide.](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md)

-In the input configuration section, refer to the CloudWatch_logs section.
+For the input configuration step, refer to the [CloudWatch_logs section](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md#configuring-a-CloudWatch-input-plug-in).